FEDERAL CLEAN VEHICLE CREDIT (30D)

 The deadline to purchase a vehicle has passed.
 If you purchased a vehicle by September 30, 2025, read on for how to apply this credit to your 2025 tax return.

-You can claim this incentive if you are eligible and purchased your used vehicle from a registered dealership by the deadline.
+You can claim this incentive if you are eligible and purchased your new vehicle from a registered dealership by the deadline.

 View other tax credits for EVs: